Frequently Asked Questions

 We considered the feedback provided and confirmed our approach to retain the 80% quality and 20% price evaluation ratio in the report summarising the outcome of the June 2021 consultation on the draft prospectus.

-The proximity of the backstop dates for the up to 2022/23 and 2023/24 audits means that we will receive fee variation proposals for over 700 audits in a short period.
-We expect it will take us several months to process them and we are working to ensure we do so thoroughly, effectively and efficiently.
+The proximity of the backstop dates for the up to 2022/23 and 2023/24 audits means that we are receiving fee variation proposals for over 700 audits in a short period.
+We expect it will take us several months to process all fee variations and we are working to ensure we do so thoroughly, effectively and efficiently.

 Work on VFM arrangements comprises two elements: